-Nature’s disguise: empirical demonstration of the dead-leaf masquerade in Kallima butterflies
+Nature’s disguise: Empirical demonstration of dead-leaf masquerade in Kallima butterflies

-• Animals deploy diverse colour-based defences against predators, including crypsis, mimicry, aposematism and masquerade.
-While the first three have been extensively studied, masquerade—where organisms resemble inedible or inanimate objects like leaves, twigs, stones and bird-droppings—remains less explored, particularly in the context of adult butterflies.
-The wings of Indian oakleaf butterfly (Kallima inachus), resemble dead leaves, and serve as a classic example of natural selection.
-Despite the longstanding assumption that these butterflies gain protection by being misidentified as dead leaves, direct evidence is lacking.
-To address this gap, we conducted experiments using domestic chicks as predators.
-By manipulating chicks’ prior experience with dead leaves (model objects) while maintaining constant exposure to butterflies, we tested the hypothesis that dead-leaf masquerade provides a protective advantage via preventing recognition.
-The results revealed a significant delay in the attack behaviour of chicks with prior dead-leaf experience to butterflies compared to naïve or visually-altered-leaf exposed chicks.
-Chicks with prior dead-leaf experience took a comparable amount of time to attack butterflies as they attacked dead leaves.
-These findings present the first empirical demonstration of dead-leaf masquerade in Kallima butterflies, shedding light on the evolutionary significance of masquerade.
-The study highlights the effectiveness of masquerade in inducing the misclassification of butterflies as inanimate objects, showcasing a perfect resemblance when viewed in isolation from their model objects.
-This contribution advances our understanding of the evolution of masquerade and underscores its role as a powerful antipredator strategy in nature.
+• Animals deploy diverse color-based defenses against predators, including crypsis, mimicry, aposematism, and masquerade.
+While crypsis, mimicry, aposematism have been extensively studied, the strategy of masquerade—where organisms imitate inedible or inanimate objects such as leaves, twigs, stones, and bird droppings—remains comparatively underexplored, particularly in adult butterflies.
+The Indian oakleaf butterfly (Kallima inachus) exemplifies this phenomenon, with its wings resembling dead leaves, providing a classic example of natural selection.
+Although it has long been postulated that these butterflies evade predation by being misidentified as dead leaves, direct experimental evidence is lacking.
+In the current study, using domestic chicks as predators, we manipulated their prior experience with dead leaves (model objects) while maintaining constant exposure to butterflies to test whether dead-leaf masquerade provides a protective advantage by preventing recognition.
+Results showed a marked delay in the initiation of attacks by chicks familiar with dead leaves compared to those with no prior exposure or those exposed to visually altered leaves.
+Chicks with prior dead-leaf experience required a similar amount of time to attack the butterflies as they did to attack dead leaves.
+These findings provide the first empirical demonstration of dead-leaf masquerade in Kallima butterflies, shedding light on its evolutionary significance.
+Our study highlights the effectiveness of masquerade in inducing the misclassification of butterflies as inanimate objects, showcasing the precise mimicry achieved by these organisms when viewed in isolation from the model objects.
+This study advances our understanding of the evolution of masquerade and its role as a potent antipredator strategy in nature.

 • loading